CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/functionenter-function.md

 ms.assetid: bf4ffa50-4506-4dd4-aa13-a0457b47ca74
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 354736890a4b042a8da5e747a0ab6ea3777e398e
+ms.openlocfilehash: ad34592223433f0bf541c390674bcf96839b6ca8
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69952903"
+ms.locfileid: "74440820"
 ---
 # <a name="functionenter-function"></a>FunctionEnter (fonction)
-Indique au profileur que le contrôle est passé à une fonction.
+Notifies the profiler that control is being passed to a function.

 > [!NOTE]
-> La `FunctionEnter` fonction est déconseillée dans la version 2,0 de .NET Framework, et son utilisation entraîne une baisse des performances.
-Utilisez la fonction [FunctionEnter2](../../../../docs/framework/unmanaged-api/profiling/functionenter2-function.md) à la place.
+> The `FunctionEnter` function is deprecated in the .NET Framework version 2.0, and its use will incur a performance penalty.
+Use the [FunctionEnter2](../../../../docs/framework/unmanaged-api/profiling/functionenter2-function.md) function instead.

 ## <a name="syntax"></a>Syntaxe